 The original design of the Internet, long before WWW was anything more than a typo caused by someone accidentally pressing two too many W’s on their keyboard, grew out of the desire to have multiple paths to reach services on the Internet.
 Web sites should not do anything contrary to this design and expecting large-scale services to not fail based on size is.

 The old adage of the larger they are, the harder they fall played out perfectly on Oct 21 much to the delight of the hackers orchestrating the attack.
 One large DNS provider affected so many sites that many bloggers and journalists falsely claimed half the Internet was down and the sky was falling.
-To achieve maximum uptime, engineers known to eliminate Single Points of Failure, but these same engineers often don’t think it’s possible that an entire cloud service could go offline.
+To achieve maximum uptime, engineers know to eliminate Single Points of Failure, but these same engineers often don’t think it’s possible that an entire cloud service could go offline.

 Sites like Twitter need to use multiple providers.
 I know it’s simple and elegant to only have to deal with one large service provider where deeper discounts and leverage may exist, but the very issue with Dyn wiped Twitter off the map (depending on where you were on that map).

 NetFlix, Amazon’s largest customer, saw impact on Oct 21 from Amazon’s reliance on 3rd party DNS providers like Dyn.
 NetFlix should learn from this experience that Amazon could not provide the level of service required and should seek out a higher-level of availability both around DNS itself as well as cloud computing.
-NetFlix is large enough that other cloud providers to augment Amazon may serve them well, but it’s possible they’ve already completed this exercise and concluded that it’s more economical for them to take an occasional hit with attacks than to maintain the additional overhead of multiple DNS, compute, and storage providers.
+NetFlix is large enough that other cloud providers augmenting their services on Amazon may serve them well, but it’s possible they’ve already completed this exercise and concluded that it’s more economical for them to take an occasional hit with attacks than to maintain the additional overhead of multiple DNS, compute, and storage providers.

 Some of the impacted sites were unable to communicate internally because their ticketing systems or chat services also relied on the same name servers.
-During triage of events, it’s important to understand than a major event may not only knock your customer’s service offline, but also your ability to manage that event with your internal staff.
+During triage of events, it’s important to understand that a major event may not only knock your customer’s service offline, but also your ability to manage that event with your internal staff.

 As it’s becoming more apparent with recent attacks, IoT (Internet of Things) devices are prevalent and cheap which translates into having a lot of them to use in a botnet and are easily hackable.
 The tech industry needs standards around how much bandwidth consumer devices should be allowed to consume either through firmware itself on those devices or by upstream devices enforcing these — or both preferably.
 And ACLs (access control lists) should easily be provisioned on home routers so a web camera cannot be allowed to send massive DNS queries out via udp/53 to a large list of addresses.
 The camera’s DNS query should be restricted to using the resolver on the router.
 I’d like to see a standard protocol developed where IoT devices maintain a public profile of what external services they need to operate (within the LAN and on the Internet), and this protocol makes such requests against home routers asking permission via ACLs for those to exist.